Turn Your Home Into a Science Lab With These YouTube Science Channels

 Make stuff, learn stuff, blow stuff up!
 These YouTubers have plenty of inspiration for hands-on science experiments you can do at home.

 Got your lab coat ready?
 Safety goggles too?
 YouTube videos fired up?
 Your at-home science lab is coming right along.
-These YouTube channels will help you build your at-home lab and give you plenty of ideas to get creative with.
+These YouTube channels will help you and your kiddo build your at-home lab and give you plenty of ideas to get creative with.
 From chemistry to physics to slightly messy experiments, these are the best science YouTube channels for kids.

 Steve Spangler brings his talents to the small screen with his Sick Science YouTube channel.
 The Emmy-award-winning scientist's channel is full of simple science experiments that you can easily conduct at home.
 The channel has the classics, like learning how to make slime, but also goes into the unknown and shows you how you can grow and shrink an egg.
 The videos lay out all the supplies you’ll need at the beginning and give detailed directions so you can nail each experiment on the first try.